jzerfowski/fif2csv/readme.md

   --newline NEWLINE, -n NEWLINE
                         Character used for new lines --output_type OUTPUT_TYPE, -ot OUTPUT_TYPE
   --format--fmt FORMAT  Format used in numpy's savetxt(fmt=...).
-Has to be a
-                        valid format string!
+Has to be a valid format string!
-  --replace_type, -nap  Replace original file extension with [output_type] --no_times, -nt       If used as an argument, no header with the times in
-                        seconds is prepended
+  --replace_type, -nap  Replace original file extension with [output_type] --no_times, -nt       If used as an argument, no header with the times in seconds is prepended --transpose, -t       Transpose the data such that time is in colums.
+Puts the time into rows by default
 ```

 ### Windows